nickbeaird/pom-elements/documentation.md

-`pom-elements` allows for easily creating dynamic Page Objects and for simplifying the element locators on your page.
+The Python package `pom-elements` for a Page Object Model that extends to Page Elements.

 ## Examples - Elements